hschne/tired-dad-notes/template/content.md

 </svg>
 </div>

-Before baby, many peoples tell (not yet tired) dad "You watch, Baby grow up quickly!".
-(Not yet tired) dad laugh, think people silly.
+Many peoples tell tired dad "You watch, Baby grow up quickly!".
+Tired dad laugh, think people silly.
 Now tired dad know, self is silly!
 Baby grow up really really quickly, is like new baby every day sometimes!

-Tired dad like as for help with big brain doctor.
+Tired dad like ask for help with big brain doctor.
 Is good help, doctor say tired dad do X!
 Good advice!
 But then, tired dad also ask big brain midwife for help.
 Midwife say, tired dad silly, never do X, do Y instead!
 Now tired dad not only tired but also super confuse.
 Figure, maybe both X and Y is okay, so do whatever works best for himself and baby!

-With smol baby, really easy to be anxious or stressed.
-Lots of new thing to learn!
-Must remind self to stay calm, because no help if anxious or angry!
-But is very hard sometimes!
+When have smol baby tired dad sometimes be anxious or stressed.
+Is okay!
+Tired dad must learn lots of new thing.
+But must also remind self to stay calm.
+No good if anxious or angry (still, is very hard sometimes).

 Smol baby not know how do lots of things.
 Not even know how breathe properly, so make lots of weird noise!
 Maybe like piglet or sick birdy?
 Very strange!
 But even stranger when weird noise stop!
 What wrong, maybe smol baby stop breathe?!
 No worry, yes baby still breathe silly tired dad!

 Other peoples tell tired dad smol baby smell nice.
-This true sometimes, but lots of time baby make poo and then smell like dead racoon!
-Really not nice, silly peoples!
+This true sometimes.
+But ~~sometime~~ lots of time baby make poo and then smell like dead racoon!
+Really not nice!
+Silly other peoples have weird nose, maybe.

 Smol baby smile sometimes.
 This be very cute!
 But also mostly mean smol baby planning something, so very scary!
 Maybe giant dead racoon smelling poo again!
 What are you going to do now smol baby?!